Skip to main content

 • Webinar recording

 AVERT is a tool that estimates the PM2.5, SO2, NOx, CO2 , VOCs, and NH3 emissions impacts of energy programs in the contiguous 48 states and Washington, DC.
-Specifically, AVERT combines historical hourly generation data with energy efficiency, renewable energy, and electric vehicle load impact profiles to enable you to:
+Specifically, AVERT combines historical hourly generation data with energy efficiency, renewable energy, electric vehicle, and energy storage load impact profiles to enable you to:

 • Compare the emissions benefits of different types of energy programs or technologies.